krystof-k/markdown-print/README.md

   author:
   - family: Kahneman
     given: Daniel
+  title: Thinking, Fast and Slow
+  edition: 1
   issued:
   - year: 2011
-  title: Thinking, Fast and Slow
   publisher: Farrar, Straus and Giroux
+  publisher-place: New York
+  ISBN: 978-0374275631
 ```

 Nothing difficult, right?
 It's important to keep the indentation precise.
 As `id` you can use any string – you'll reference it later in the text.
 So the whole file may look like this: